Pilonidal Cyst Removal in Children: What to Expect at Home

 • If your child's incision was closed with stitches:

-• Wash the area daily with warm water and pat it dry.
-Don't use hydrogen peroxide or alcohol.
-They can slow healing.
+• Wash the area daily with warm, soapy water and pat it dry.
+Don't use hydrogen peroxide or alcohol, which can slow healing.

 • You may cover the area with a gauze bandage if it oozes fluid or rubs against clothing.
 Change the bandage every day.